slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Vision is the art of seeing things invisible."
 -- Jonathan Swift [1667]*

 Vision without action is a daydream.
-Action with without vision is a nightmare.
+Action without vision is a nightmare.

 > *"If I have seen farther than others, it is because I was standing on the shoulders of giants."
 -- Isaac Newton [1642]*